Tyrell Vernon: Coaching career

 Vernon started his coaching career by coaching the TRC academy boys basketball team in Brantford, Ontario, and led them to two OSBA championships in 2018 and 2019.

-He was also the 2019 OSBA Coach of the Year.
+Vernon was also the 2019 OSBA Coach of the Year.
 He joined the St. Francis X-Men basketball in 2019 as an associate head coach before being promoted to head coach of the X-Men in 2021.

-He also served as an assistant coach of the Scarborough Shooting Stars in 2022 and 2023, winning the 2023 CEBL Championship.
+Vernon also served as an assistant coach of the Scarborough Shooting Stars in 2022 and 2023, winning the 2023 CEBL Championship.

 On April 18, 2024, Vernon was hired as the head coach of the Calgary Surge of the CEBL.

+On May 14, 2026, Vernon was announced as the new head coach of the Scarborough Shooting Stars of the CEBL.
+On May 16, 2026, Vernon earned his first win as Scarborough's head coach in the Shooting Stars' season-opening win over the Montreal Alliance 91-87.